Merlin Bird ID App: Q&A With Jessie Barry

 Will there be future updates to Merlin?

 Yes.
-Right now Merlin makes recommendations for 285 species, so these are the most common birds found throughout the mainland United States and Canada.
-We’re in the process of adding about 100 more species, and there will be more developments coming.
+Right now Merlin makes recommendations for more than 3,000 species (as of May 2019), which covers the birds found throughout the United States and Canada, Central America, the Caribbean, parts of South America, Europe, and India.
+We’re working hard to add more species, and there will be more developments coming.
 Plus, Merlin will be constantly improving itself.
 Every time someone logs a bird ID by clicking “This Is My Bird,” Merlin saves those results to compute into future recommendations.
 So Merlin will continue to get smarter as more people use it.